giovanizanetti/Drag-and-drop-todo-app/README.md

 ## Create React App

-This project was scaffolded using the create-react-app cli.
+This project was scaffolded using the create-react-app CLI.

 **[The standard create-react-app docs can be found in here](./ReactREADME.md)**